microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 > [!WARNING]
 > Unexpected errors may occur, and some features may be limited, if there is no connection to the Internet.

-### Microsoft PowerShell <a name="ms-powershell"></a>
+### PowerShell <a name="ms-powershell"></a>

-Please follow the instructions for [installing PowerShell on macOS](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.3) to install it using your preferred method.
-Nevertheless the [installation via direct download](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.3&viewFallbackFrom=powershell-7.1#installation-via-direct-download) is recommended.
+Please follow the instructions for [installing PowerShell on macOS](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.4) to install it using your preferred method.
+Nevertheless the [installation via direct download](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.4#installation-via-direct-download) is recommended.

 > **Note**
 >
-> Microsoft PowerShell must be installed with local administrative privileges.
+> PowerShell must be installed with local administrative privileges.
 Please request assistance from your administrator if necessary.

+### Graph PowerShell module <a name="graph-module"></a>

+The [Graph PowerShell module](https://www.powershellgallery.com/packages/Microsoft.Graph) is required to proceed the option [User license details](#user-license-details) from the [COLLECT](#collect) menu.

+If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).

 ### Exchange Online PowerShell module <a name="exchange-online-module"></a>

-The Microsoft [Exchange Online PowerShell module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#release-notes) is required to proceed the options [Labels and policies](#labels-and-policies) and [DLP rules and policies](#dlp-rules-and-policies) from the menu [COLLECT](#collect).
+The [Exchange Online PowerShell module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#release-notes) is required to proceed the options [Labels and policies](#labels-and-policies) and [DLP rules and policies](#dlp-rules-and-policies) from the menu [COLLECT](#collect).

 If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).

-### Microsoft Graph PowerShell modules <a name="graph-modules"></a>

-The Microsoft [Graph PowerShell modules](https://www.powershellgallery.com/packages/Microsoft.Graph) are required to proceed the option [User license details](#user-license-details) from the [COLLECT](#collect) menu.

-If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).

 # Installation <a name="installation"></a>